 The History Department’s Internship Program is designed to offer history majors an opportunity to put to practical use a variety of skills and information acquired in the classroom.
 Internship credit may be earned by working with local, state and federal government entities, as well as with non-government organizations, museums, and private companies where the historian’s research and analytical skills can be practically applied.
 The ultimate goal is to teach the intern how to use these skills in the workplace while earning credit toward their degree.
 A secondary result is that interns gain experience that makes them more marketable upon graduation.
 An important part of the internship is the final essay in which the student reflects on the experience and carefully identifies the historical knowledge applied or gained.
 Internships are no less rigorous or less academic than regular classes.
 They are simply an alternative way of learning history.
-For information about internship availability please contact the department at (208) 426-1255 or firstname.lastname@example.org.
-The deadline for applications is February 19, 2016.
+For information about internships, please contact Prof. Bob H. Reinhardt, Internship Coordinator, by phone (208-426-1367), email (firstname.lastname@example.org), or in person (office: History 173 – west side of Albertsons Library).

 - Maintain a journal or log in which you describe your assignments and record the number of hours worked at each.
 It is also a good idea to enter here the type of learning experience you gained in each task.
 At the end of the semester you should present the log to your supervisor(s) to make sure that your records correspond to theirs.
 The completed log, with supervisor’s signature, should then be turned into the department’s internship coordinator during the last week of classes.